matplotlib/matplotlib/doc/users/artists.rst

 Object containers
 =================

-Now that we know how to inspect set the properties of a given object we want to configure, we need to now how to get at that object.
+Now that we know how to inspect and set the properties of a given object we want to configure, we need to now how to get at that object.
 As mentioned in the introduction, there are two kinds of objects: primitives and containers.
 The primitives are usually the things you want to configure (the font of a :class:`~matplotlib.text.Text` instance, the width of a :class:`~matplotlib.lines.Line2D`) although the containers also have some properties as well -- for example the :class:`~matplotlib.axes.Axes` :class:`~matplotlib.artist.Artist` is a container that contains many of the primitives in your plot, but it also has properties like the ``xscale`` to control whether the xaxis is 'linear' or 'log'.
 In this section we'll review where the various container objects store the ``Artists`` that you want to get at.

 .. _figure-container: